raybon114514/11401_CS203A/Assignment/AssignmentIV/README_template.md

 - Observations: Outputs align with the analysis, showing better distribution with prime table sizes.

 ## Analysis
-- Prime vs non-prime `m`: Prime table sizes generally result in better distribution and fewer collisions.
+- Prime vs non-prime `m`:
-- Patterns or collisions: Non-prime table sizes tend to produce repetitive patterns, leading to more collisions.
-- Improvements: Use a prime table size and a well-designed hash function to enhance distribution.
+  -When $m=10$ (non-prime), integers like 21 and 51 collided immediately because they share a common factor structure relative to the base 10 system.-When $m=37$ (prime), the distribution was significantly smoother.
+For integers, there were zero collisions in the sample set.
+- String Hahsing:
+  -Even with prime numbers ($m=11$), collisions can still occur if the dataset is small and specific (e.g., "dog", "bat", "owl" all mapping to 6).
+  -However, increasing the prime size to $m=37$ drastically reduced collisions, leaving only one pair ("cat" and "pig").
+- Conclusion:
+To minimize collisions, it is crucial to select a prime number for the table size $m$ that is sufficiently large relative to the number of keys.

 ## Reflection
-1. Designing hash functions requires balancing simplicity and effectiveness to minimize collisions.
+1. **Design Trade-offs**: Designing hash functions requires balancing simplicity (speed) and effectiveness (collision avoidance).
+The polynomial rolling hash is effective but not immune to collisions on small tables.
-2. Table size significantly impacts the uniformity of the hash distribution, with prime sizes performing better.
-3. The design using a prime table size and a linear transformation formula produced the most uniform index sequence.
+2. **Impact of Table Size**: The experiment clearly showed that $m=37$ outperformed $m=10$ and $m=11$.
+A larger prime modulus spreads the keys out more effectively.
+3. **Real-world application**: In a real application, I would choose a much larger prime number to ensure the load factor remains low.